parsamajidi21/TCP_Server/README.md

-"Programming for ICT" working repo.
+# Programming for ICT" working repo.

+NOTE: MY REPOSITORY ARE second_exam & test ...
 NOTE: This code works ONLY with Linux an macOS.
 NO SUPPORT FOR WINDOWS

 HOW-TO setup your system